metauni/metauni-dev/README.md

   - If you'd like your node to be accessible from the metauni hub, send your place ID to <admin@metauni.org>.
 - ServerScriptService -> **ZonesScript**: adds triggers to each zone in the `Zones` folder, which tell the discord bot which voice channel to move each player into, according to the current zone they are touching

-## TRS
+## TRS.rbxl

 A reasonably up-to-date copy of the Rising Sea Roblox file, demonstrating many of the features you may wish to copy in your node (please go ahead!).
 The `ZonesScript` file is the only omission, since this is covered by `metauni-node-template`.
 Most of the objects in the world are locked, I left unlocked the things you are most likely to be interested in at the beginning (e.g. slides).
+To copy objects you will often need to copy the underlying Part and also the code in `StarterGUI`, see [this video](https://youtu.be/rHaRz8J79S4).

 ## Building tips